MalikaBansal2005/SEBI-/README.md

 - Track regulatory investigations and enforcement actions.
 - Demonstrate relational database design in a financial regulatory context.
 - Support SQL queries, joins, and reports for academic evaluation.

-## Scope
-This is a conceptual and educational model, not an official SEBI system.
-It is intended for learning purposes, DBMS coursework, and project demonstrations.